canro91/canro91.github.io/_posts/2022-04-11-DistributedCacheWithNCache.md

 ### NCache and the IDistributedCache interface

-Now, let's use a .NET 6.0 "ASP.NET Core Web App," those extension methods on top of `IDistributedCache`, and NCache to speed up the `SettingsService`.
+Now, let's use a .NET 6.0 "ASP.NET Core Web App," those extension methods on top of `IDistributedCache`, and NCache to speed up the `SlowService`.

 First, we need to install the NuGet package `NCache.Microsoft.Extensions.Caching`.
 This package implements the `IDistributedCache` interface using NCache, of course.